Boulder’s King Soopers was a neighborhood gathering place. Experts say it can be reclaimed.

 Chen called the store on Table Mesa Drive a “hub for the community.”
-It sits at the intersection of multiple residential areas in Boulder.
+It sits at the intersection of multiple residential areas in Boulder, Colo.
 There are schools nearby, a senior center, a library.
 She goes regularly now as a resident, but Chen also went as a child when her grandmother lived in the area.
 In a town where she often feels like the only person of color in social settings, “going into King Soopers you would just see such a cross section of humanity.”
 The store is known for employing people who are developmentally disabled, residents said.

 It’s part of a national chain, but it feels like a neighborhood store.